atomicjolt/lti_starter_app/README.md

 This will output the Consumer Key, Shared Secret, and XML Configuration of each LTI app in the project.
 Copy and paste those into the relevant fields and click the submit button.
 Now your app should be ready to go!

 ## LTI Advantage
 Currenlty the only way to install an LTI advantage app (at least on Canvas) is by using the "By Client ID" Configuration type.
-Thankfully this is very easy as the Client ID is the ID in our `.env` called `CANVAS_DEVELOPER_ID`.
-Copy that info into the field and hit submit and the app should be installed.
+Create a LTI Key with your required services.
+Copy the Client Id it provides and paste it as the value of `client_id` in `db/seeds.rb` for both the Canvas and Test Canvas instance.
+Seed the DB with this value.

+Got to `Account / Course -> Settings -> Apps` and add a new app.
+Select by Client Id in the Configuration Type dropdown.
+Paste in the key and hit submit.
+Canvas should ask you if you want to install an app with the app name you provided while creating the key.
+If this looks write, click submit.
+Your LTI Advantage app should now be installed.

 # Development Notes